In Illinois, the law is clear. If you are injured in a car accident, even if it’s partially your fault, you are entitled to compensation.

 How long do I have to file a claim?

-In Illinois there are laws that limit the amount of time you have to seek money for your injuries.
-Usually you have two years from the date of a car accident to file a claim.
-However, there are some instances, like where your claim is against the government, where you may have only 1 year to seek compensation.
-Once the time has passed, you will be unable to pursue restitution for any losses suffered as a result of the other driver’s negligent conduct.
+In Illinois, some laws limit your time to seek money for your injuries.
+Usually, you have two years from the date of a car accident to file a claim.
+However, there are some instances, like your claim against the government, where you may have only one year to seek compensation.
+Once the time has passed, you cannot pursue restitution for any losses due to the other driver’s negligent conduct.

-Accordingly, it is important to contact a car injury attorney at Horwitz, Horwitz & Associates as soon as possible after your accident.
-We can answer the specific questions you have based on the facts of your case.
+Accordingly, it is important to contact a Joliet car accident attorney at Horwitz, Horwitz & Associates immediately after your accident.
+We can answer your specific questions based on the facts of your case.
 We are here for you.
 Call (800) 985-1819 now.